Last updated on September 13th, 2019 at 02:21 pm

 If you’ve been getting my newsletter over the years, you’ve been keeping up on all this — thank you!
 I appreciate your readership and support.
 And after the break, I’ll tell you what I’m up to now …

-Get this ebook when you subscribe to Aaron’s newsletter, Speaking of Everything (every other Friday)
+Get ebooks when you subscribe to Aaron’s newsletter, Speaking of Everything (every other Friday)

 My return to the TV beat